victor-zayas/minishell/guidelines.md

 		2. Add malloc to $ variables for more than one with echo
 		3. Bombardear ALSA
 	// DONE
-		// add int in exec funct to controll cmd error, if 1 fail, pipes stop.
-			// Not needed anymore!
-			// Bash executes the last command no matter
-			// what the input it is given by a pipe!
-			// So we have it as we should -> Check.

 	// STEPS TO MAKE MINISHELL
 		//lexer(); //comillas simples, comillas dobles, pipes, redirecciones